 How Do I Know if My Piercing Is Infected?

-For an early or minor infection, you may notice changes to the skin around the piercing:
+For an early or minor infection, you may notice changes to the skin around the piercing.
+It might:

-- Turns red or darker than your normal skin color.
+- Turn red or darker than your normal skin color.

-Before cleaning the piercing, wash your hands well with soap and dry them with a clean towel.
+Before cleaning the piercing, wash your hands well with soap and water and dry them with a clean towel.
 When cleaning the piercing, use a cotton swab (like a Q-tip®).

 Let the piercing air dry.
 Avoid touching the piercing throughout the day, as this can add more bacteria.

 If the piercing was new when it got infected, you need to clean it until the skin heals all the way.
 Healing can take six weeks for an ear lobe piercing and up to a few months for cartilage and other body piercings.

 Is My Piercing Infected or Is It an Allergic Reaction?

 It can be hard to distinguish between a minor infection and an allergic reaction.
 Avoid allergic reactions by staying away from metals that often cause allergic reactions.

 The American Academy of Family Physicians recommends staying away from nickel and brass.
 Instead, opt for 14-carat gold or surgical-grade steel for your piercing stud.